Badgerati/Pode/docs/Tutorials/Configuration.md

 # Configuration

-There is an *optional* configuration file that can work side-by-side with Pode.
-This file should be called `pode.json`, and must be placed in the same root directory as your main server script.
+There is an *optional* configuration file that can be used with Pode called called `pode.json`, and should be located at the root directory of your server script.

 ## Structure